 Minecraft 1.13, The Flattening

 Minecraft 1.13 released on the 18th of July 2018.
-Similar to Minecraft 1.9, this update was highly divisive.
-Rewrites happened to many core parts of the game, and all block and item IDs changed, creating significant obstacles when updating plugins and servers.
+Like Minecraft 1.9, this update was highly divisive.
+Core parts of the game were rewritten and all block and item IDs changed, creating significant obstacles when updating plugins and servers.
 On top of this, server performance had decreased substantially.
 Unlike Minecraft 1.9, this divide in the community was caused by server admins rather than players.
 To this day, some servers are still on Minecraft 1.12.

 Velocity and Waterfall